SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 These idea are not final.
 If you have feedback or ideas, please share them on our [Discord](https://discord.gg/KXf9zen).

-Abilities:
+Ability Slots:
-* Each class (except Novice) has 2 ability slots
+* Tier 2 classes have 2 ability slots
+* Tier 3 classes retain their tier 2 abilities and have 2 additional slots for a total of 4
-* Holding Shift (key can be changed) when pressing the ability key activates an alternative effect for some abilities.
-This effectively increase the number of slots available.
+* In some cases, a slot is used for 2 abilities by holding Shift (key can be changed) while pressing the hotkey to active the alternative ability instead.
-* Tier 3 classes retain access to the tier 2 abilities for a total of 4 Abilities
+  * Tier 2 classes can therefore have up to 4 abilities
-* With subclass, it is possible to have 8 abilities
+  * Tier 3 classes can therefore have up to 8 abilities

 Abilities should do one or more of the following:
 * Have a risk/reward element
 * Require skill or timing to use
 * Create a new playstyle
+* Provide utility or convenience

 Abilities should NOT: